 The UK is absolutely full of beautiful national parks and natural scenery.
 So much so, that we have a week dedicated to the National Parks of the UK alone.
-Starting on the 24th July, National Parks week is dedicated to all the fantastic national parks that are spread up and down the country.
+Held annually for one week near the end of July, National Parks Week is dedicated to all the fantastic national parks that are spread up and down the country.

 The main aim of the week is to make sure that we all get out there and explore the natural landscapes that surround us.
 After all, what better way is there to take in all the breath-taking beauty of the countryside, then to take a walk through it?